RPellowski/GoDockerMySQLTutorial/README.md

 ### Deploy a test Alpine container

 Run an interactive version of the Alpine container, a small Linux distro, using the `-i` option and invoking the `/bin/sh` command.
 Show the filesystem and running processes.
 Exit the container and return to the Linux host.
-No containers are running after this operation.
+No containers are left running after this operation is complete.

 **Note:** By not specifying a version, `alpine:latest` is pulled and cached into Docker.
 Subsequent references to Alpine will be faster unless the latest version has changed in the public repository, in which case the new version will be downloaded before running.